 Here we are in the middle of January, almost a month away from Valentine’s Day.
 So, I thought this would be a great time to share an easy Valentine’s Day craft with you.
 We are going to make a Valentine’s Day garland out of paper.
-This is a fun project to make, doesn’t require much time, and uses basic supplies.
-The results are stunning and it’s a fun way to celebrate.
+This is a fun project to make and doesn’t require much time.

 - Paper you can cut into the shape of hearts.
 I used paper from an 1895 Town of Deerfield NY Annual Report and some sheet music from 1912.
 You don’t have to use old paper, it’s just my preference to do so.

 - A thin piece of cardboard to cut out a template of half a heart.
-I used cardboard from a shirt box from Christmas.
+I used cardboard from a shirt gift box.

 - Glitter – any color you like.
 I used gold and pink.